d12frosted/elpa-mirror/gnu/ement-readme.txt

   •

   1. Call command `ement-connect' to connect.
-Multiple sessions are supported, so you may call the command again to connect to another account.
+Multiple sessions are
+     supported: call the command again with a `C-u' universal prefix to connect to another account.
-  2. Wait for initial sync to complete (which can take a few moments–initial sync JSON requests can be large).
+  2. Wait for initial sync to complete (which can take a few moments–initial sync JSON responses can be large).
   3. Use these commands (room-related commands may be called with universal prefix to prompt for the room):
      • `ement-list-rooms' to view the list of joined rooms.